Powerlearnproject/se-day1-assignment-Ademicope/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 => IDEs are very important in the software development process as they provide the necessary tools for writing, debugging and testing code.
 Examples are Vscode and Eclipse.
-=> VCS helps in tracking and managing changes in codes during development.
+=> VCS helps track and manage changes in codes during development.
 Examples are Github, GitLab

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.